aws-samples/amazon-fsx-workshop/fsx-lustre/workshop/4-mount-file-system/README.md

 > Complete the following steps in your SSH session connected to the **Lustre client - FSx Workshop** instance

-- There are separate instructions for each Linux distribution.
-Following the appropriate instructions based on the Linux distribution you used to launch the EC2 instance in the previous section.

 - Run the following commands to install Lustre client 2.10.5

 ```sh